asobe/powerapi/README.md

 As its name indicates, `Core` module gather all *kernel* functionnalities that will be used by other modules.
 More particulary, this module defines the whole types used by PowerAPI to define its architecture.

-This module also defines the essential `Clock` class, responsible of the periodically sending of the `Tick` message, later responsible of the process of the PowerAPI business part.
+This module also defines the essential `ClockSupervisor` and `ClockWorker` classes, responsible of the periodically sending of the `Tick` message, later responsible of the process of the PowerAPI business part.

 ### Sensors